 Color Consistency Test

 There are other variants of the synesthesia tests that can judge things like what colors match certain months or days of the week and how the letter A smells, and so on.
-Some of these tests are incredibly detailed and accurate, while others are silly online shortcut tests to stimulate your interest in the topic.
+Some of these tests are incredibly detailed and accurate, while others are online tests mostly for fun to stimulate your interest in the topic.
 Whichever type of test you choose to use, it is best to get a professional who specializes in synesthesia to read your results.
-It can be pretty complicated if you try to figure it out on your own and by talking to a professional, you can get clarification on your results and find out whether you may need some type of treatment for the condition.
-BetterHelp.com has many online professionals who are licensed and able to talk to you right now.
-No appointment needed.
-Just click on this link, and once you answer a few questions, you can be talking to a professional within minutes.
+It can be pretty complicated if you try to figure it out on your own and by talking to a professional, you can get clarification on your results and find out whether you may need some type of intervention for the condition.